wblachut/react-project-battleships/README.md

 # The Starships - battleships web game

 Do you feel like a good strategist?
-Ever fought in space?
-May the force be with you!
-[Fight](https://wblachut.github.io/react-project-battleships/) in foreign galaxy!
+[Fight the Empire in foreign galaxies!](https://wblachut.github.io/react-project-battleships/)

 #

 ## PROJECT: BATTLESHIP

 Project is a part of The Odin Project [JavaScript learning curriculum](https://www.theodinproject.com/courses/javascript).
-To learn more open the [assignment](https://www.theodinproject.com/courses/javascript/lessons/battleship).
+To learn more open the [TOP assignment](https://www.theodinproject.com/courses/javascript/lessons/battleship).

 ## Description